AccumulateNetwork/accumulate/README.md

       Root
 ```

+Note that even adding just 5 nodes resulted in a reasonably balanced tree.
+Tests have demonstrated that we get pretty reasonable results with larger
+test sets, even if the trees are rarely absolutely optimal.

-## Saving the BFT to disk
+## Saving the BPT to disk
 Each byte of the ChainID represents up to 511 nodes/values in the MerkleTree
 (1+2+4+...+256).
-The BPT packages each byte into one persisted BFT block.
+The BPT packages each byte into one persisted BPT block.
 When
 the BPT is updated, modified BPT blocks are persisted to the database.

-BFT blocks are indexed in the database under the "BPT" bucket using the
+BPT blocks are indexed in the database under the "BPT" bucket using the
 preceding bytes as keys.

 ### Database